23 Apr Here’s What to Do If You Have This Common Injury

 What is a Sprain?

 If you sprain your ankle, you’ve moved your foot beyond its normal range of motion and stretched the ligaments of your ankle beyond their normal length.
 How severe the injury is depends on how many ligaments are injured and how badly they are damaged.
 There’s a 1-3 scale of severity with 1 being mild, 2 being moderate, and 3 being severe for sprains.
 You can suffer from an acute sprain, which happened recently and is healing, as well as a chronic sprain in which symptoms persist longer than normal healing time.
 Unfortunately, a recurrent sprain is one that can occur easily and often with minimal force required.
 How common are ankle sprains?
 According to the American Physical Therapy Association, every day over 25,000 people sprain their ankle!
 That’s a lot of sore ankles.

 How Does this Injury Happen?

-You can sprain your ankle in any number of ways, from playing sports like football or basketball, to slipping off a curb, to twisting your ankle on a hike.
-Some sports carry a higher risk, like those that often have fast changes of direction, impact, and/or jumping like football, soccer, basketball, and even volleyball.
-Unfortunately, you don’t have to be an athlete to sprain your ankle – sometimes you just have to be unlucky.
+You can sprain your ankle in any number of ways, from playing sports like football or basketball, to slipping off a curb, or twisting your ankle on a hike.
+Some sports carry a higher risk, like those that have fast changes of direction, impact, and/or jumping like football, soccer, basketball, and even volleyball.
+One fact to remember: you don’t have to be an athlete to sprain your ankle – sometimes you just have to be unlucky.